 Preston (Campus code: U)

 The University offers a range of scholarships and bursaries to support you through your studies.Discover More

 Our typical offer is 104 UCAS Points.
 We operate a flexible admissions policy and treat everyone as an individual.
 This means that we will take into consideration your educational achievements and predicted grades (where applicable) together with your application as a whole, including work experience and personal statement.
 General Studies accepted.

 BTEC Extended Diploma: Merit, Merit, Merit

-BTEC Diploma: Distinction Distinction
+BTEC Diploma: Distinction, Distinction

-IELTS: grade 6 with no subscore lower than 5.5
+IELTS: 6.0 with no subscore lower than 5.5

-GCSE: 5 at grade C including Maths and English or equivalent
+GCSE: 5 at grade C/4 including Maths & English or equivalent

 When it comes to a course in Games Design, it's important to understand the course structure and that it leads to the kind of jobs our students want.
 It's helpful for prospective students to see the kind of work they'll get to produce on the course by looking at what our current crop of students are working on.
 That's the exciting stuff that really brings the course to life and can be seen on the games course blog which features news and portfolio work created by the games students!
 See: Games Design UCLan Blog.
 In addition to the UCAS points required we also look for a strong portfolio.